City of Fife

 Pierce County deserves a leader who will bring us together and fight for our everyday needs.
 Ryan Mello is the clear choice for Pierce County Executive.

-Pierce County Councilmember Marty Campbell is running for Pierce County Assessor-Treasurer.
+Pierce County Councilmember Marty Campbell is running for the Pierce County assessor-treasurer position.
 The seat is being vacated by Mike Lonergan, who cannot run again because of term limits.
 Campbell, the current vice chair of the county council, previously served on the Tacoma City Council, including as deputy mayor.
 Before public office, Campbell worked in small business executive leadership.
 He has also served on a number of community boards, including the county’s Commission Against Domestic Violence and the Agriculture Advisory Committee.

 Campbell is running a centrist campaign to bring effective and community-responsive leadership to the office of the assessor-treasurer.
 He is committed to representing the interests of our diverse county, from veterans to first-time home buyers to working families.
 Campbell also wants to leverage his former business leadership to enhance the office’s customer service, including providing accessible information, building positive community relationships, and investing in user-friendly services.